niteshraj2310/Agroforestry/README.md

-## The urge to sing the Lion King song is just a whim away.
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.